siddharth-sekhar/binance-analytics-app/README.md

   - Removed UI emojis and standardized labels for a cleaner, professional look.

 - Documentation and DX improvements
-  - Wrote concise Quick Start instructions, added Architecture section placeholders, and a Demo video section for future embedding.
+  - Wrote concise Quick Start instructions, added Architecture section placeholders, and a Demo video section
   - Added troubleshooting notes and clarified local URLs and ports for the services.

 Responsible use